testdrivenio/django-aloe-bdd/example_bdd/README.md

     Then I am logged in
 ```

-An Aloe test case is called a feature.
+An Aloe test case is called a _feature_.
 Developers program features using two files--a _Feature_ file and a _Steps_ file.
 The _Feature_ file consists of statements written in plain English that describe how to configure, execute, and confirm the results of a test.
 Use the `Feature` keyword to label the feature and the `Scenario` keyword to define a user story that you are planning to test.
 In the example above, the scenario defines a series of steps that explain how to populate the _User_ database table, log a user into the app, and validate the login.
 All step statements must begin with one of four keywords: `Given`, `When`, `Then`, or `And`.

 The _Steps_ file contains Python functions that are mapped to the _Feature_ file steps using regular expressions.